Go back to school with the Training Fund

 Succeeding in My Classes and Remaining Eligible for Tuition Assistance

 Q: What should I do if I’m having trouble in my class(es)?

-A: If you are experiencing difficulties in any of your classes, at any time, contact your case manager immediately.
+A: If you are experiencing difficulties in any of your classes, at any time, contact your Regional Education Navigator immediately.
 Most commonly, members experience academic challenges that are related to balancing school, work and family.
-Your case manager can help brainstorm some problem solving options including tutoring services at your school or through the Training Fund.
+Your Regional Education Navigator can help brainstorm some problem solving options including tutoring services at your school or through the Training Fund.
 Our goal is to help you be successful!